owkin/flower-fedeca/README.md

 ## Bringing your own data

-This example brings toy COX data that is pre-partitioned into four centers (see the `data/` directory).
-Whether you run the FedECA app in Simulation or Deployment, the `ClientApps` load that data by following the data path _template_ defined in the `[tool.flwr.app.config]` section of the `pyproject.toml` as:
+The above demonstrations use the [toy example data](#toy-model) pre-partitioned into four centers.
+When the FedECA app runs, in simulation or deployment mode, the `ClientApp`s load the appropriate datasets by following the data path _template_ defined in the `[tool.flwr.app.config]` section of the `pyproject.toml` as:

 ```TOML
 [tool.flwr.app.config]